Past Tennessee Bike Walk Summits

 2022 Tennessee Bike Walk Summit

-In 2022, Bike Walk Tennessee was proud to host the summit in Franklin, Tennessee!
+In 2022, Bike Walk Tennessee was proud to host the Summit in Franklin, Tennessee!
 On Thursday, October 20, Bike Walk Franklin led a bike ride through downtown Franklin, followed by an opening reception and networking social at a local restaurant.
 Friday, October 21 began with a welcome from the Bike Walk Tennessee Board and the City of Franklin City Administrator, as well as a plenary from the Tennessee Department of Transportation.
 The rest of the day featured informative and exciting breakout sessions from individuals across the state covering a wide variety of topics related to biking and walking.
 Bill Schultheiss, Toole Design Group Director of Design and Engineering, delivered the Keynote Address where he reflected on his 25 year career in the realm of active transportation.
 The Summit closed with a plenary from the Tennessee Department of Health.

 2021 Tennessee Bike Walk Summit